odewahn/repeatable-workflows-docker-ipython/outline.md

 * Packaged a math tutorial written in IPython Notebook as a Docker container for a conference

-Lessons learned about creating repeatable workflows for using IPython Notebooks and Docker

 # Overview

 * Quick intro to IPython Notebook